openwallet-foundation-labs/vc-api/README.md

 - [Energy Web White Paper on Vision and Purpose](https://www.energyweb.org/reports/EWDOS-Vision-Purpose/)
 - [Energy Web  White Paper on Technology Detail](https://www.energyweb.org/wp-content/uploads/2020/06/EnergyWeb-EWDOS-PART2-TechnologyDetail-202006-vFinal.pdf)

+## Relationship to other EWF components

+### iam-client-lib
+[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the iam-cache-server.
+However, it does not provide any functionality for key or DID management.
+Therefore, iam-client-lib can be used with the keys and DIDs managed by the wallet applications.

+### iam-cache-server
+[iam-cache-server](https://github.com/energywebfoundation/iam-cache-server)'s persistence of issued credentials, requested credentials and DID relationships can used as a shared trusted third-party between wallets.

+### ew-did-registry
+[ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) Though some code should be integrated between ew-did-registry and this repository, it is currently useful to have the sample wallets in a separate application to avoid a circular dependency where `iam-client-lib` depends on `ssi/ew-did-registry` which depends on `iam-client-lib`.

 ## Connect with Energy Web